This melted snowman craft is great simple idea to try with your kids on a winter day. You can either use our snowman template or create your own.

 - Blue cardstock paper for background

-The melted snowman template comes with two versions:
+The melted snowman template comes with two options:

 This way you can easily craft with just one or two kids as well as with a classroom full of students.